-Windows Terminal has many unique features, and the first one that you’ll notice is the multi-tab interface allowing you to have several tabs open.
+Windows Terminal has many unique features, and the first one that you’ll notice is the multi-tab interface allowing you to open several tabs.

-This is crucial because the Terminal works with multiple shells, so you can take advantage of both Command Prompt and PowerShell from a single application.
+This is crucial because the Terminal works with multiple shells so that you can use both Command Prompt and PowerShell from a single application.

-Customization features are plentiful and you can rename tabs, give them different colors to distinguish them better or change the color scheme of the entire application.
+Customization features are plentiful; you can rename tabs, give them different colors to distinguish them better, or change the color scheme of the entire application.

-Lastly, Windows Terminal has a dedicated search feature allowing you to easily find any output.
+Lastly, Windows Terminal has a dedicated search feature to easily find any output.

 How can I open Windows Terminal?